What is a solar feed in tariff?

 A solar feed in tariff is when a specific rate of payment is applied to solar power that is exported to the public grid by a grid connected solar system.

 A feed in tariff may be higher or lower than the retail rate of power.
 Some states such as Rhode Island offer solar feed in tariffs well above the retail rate of power but in many other states and in specific utility territories there are what is known as avoided cost solar feed in tariffs where an amount is paid for solar energy exported to the grid that is less than the retail rate of power.

 Why is a solar feed in tariff different to net metering?

-In around 30 states of America there is net metering law.
-What this means is that for every 1kWh or solar power that you export to the grid that you get a credit for 1kWh to use at another time.
+In around 30 states of America there is net metering law and what this means is that for every 1 kwh or solar power that you export from the grid that you get a credit for.

 How much will I get paid for solar power that I export back to the grid?

 Where there is a net metering law in place (most states) and you are not on a time of use tariff it is relatively easy to work out what you will be paid for solar you export to the grid.
 It is just your retail rate of power.

 However, in working this out it is important to remember that the solar will take uage off your top band of power that you were purchasing before getting solar.
 This will be the most expensive kilowatt hours (kWh's) of power.

 Find out if you benefit from a tariff or net metering!